Axionable/Axionaut/README.md

 The Axionaut is based on a 4x4 Radio Controlled (RC) monster truck chasis, the complete bill of materials is avaliable here: https://www.axionable.com/axionaut-termine-1er-de-la-deuxieme-course-iron-car/

-There is a lot of documentation on internet about how to win DIY robocar races.
-The following documentation will guide you through the best practices and tricks we found, both searching and experimenting.
-Be ready to win your next race!
+The following code and documentation will guide you through the best practices and tricks to train the car.
+All strategies were defined both by searching on internet and experimention.
+So, are you ready to win your next race?

 ## Screenshot
 ![alt text](https://www.axionable.com/wp-content/uploads/2018/02/axionautV1.png)